 - A long-term illness

-Sometimes the cause of amenorrhoea may be straightforward such the effect of certain drugs or due to intensive exercise.
+Sometimes the cause of amenorrhoea may be straightforward such as pregnancy, the effect of certain drugs or due to intensive exercise.
 Even another chronic illness can cause amenorrhoea.
 In other cases the cause is not immediately obvious and may require extensive investigation.